beejjorgensen/flashcard-tinder/README.md

 # Flashcard Tinder
-## Created by Stevie, Latoyya, and Dan
+## Created by Stevie, Latoyya, Dan, and John

 ### Built using: